hmkcode/hmkcode.github.io/_posts/spring/2021-02-27-spring-exception-handling-controlleradvice.markdown

 		<img class="size-full wp-image-315 aligncenter" src="https://hmkcode.github.io/images/spring/spring-exception-handling-controlleradvice.PNG" alt="spring-exception-handling" />
 	</a>

-	For several reasons, you may want to a global solution to handle exceptions thrown by controllers across the whole application.
+	For several reasons, you may want a global solution to handle exceptions thrown by controllers across the whole application.
 Spring provides a mechanism that enables such functionality using <code>@ControllerAdvice</code> annotation.
 </p>

 ## Overview